Business Personnel

 Some of the things you should consider when starting or running your business:

 1. Be proactive in your business, not reactive.
-And do the best in whatever you do consistently.
+And be consistently the best at whatever you do.

-2. Unless you are a historical researcher, use only the most current information available when making all your business decisions.
-And give yourself just enough time to make a well-informed decision on any important matter.
+2. Unless you are a historical researcher, use the most current information available in all your business decisions.
+And give yourself just enough time to make an informed decision on any important matter.

-3. The most successful businesspeople rarely, if ever, think about money as the central issue when starting a small business.
-Normally they think about what they can do for the community.
-The financial aspects resulting from helping people will eventually work itself out in the end.
+3. The most successful entrepreneurs rarely, if ever, think about money as the central issue when starting a small business.
+They usually think about what they can do for the community.
+The financial aspects resulting from your efforts to help people will take care of themselves in the end.
 Just try to focus on people, their needs, and the service and/or the product, and the money part will almost certainly make its grand entrance into your life if this is what you need.

 4. Keep abreast of new developments, especially those that would affect your business.